tastybug/zettelkasten/catalog/gcp/gcp-observability.md

 Applications can provide logs via OpenTelemetry custom metrics.

+Monitoring is bound to a particular GCP project.
+It is possible to have Monitoring in 1 particular project spanning across multiple other projects (I guess must be in the same org).
+A common setup is to have a "devops" project with Monitoring covering resources from projects covering stages: `project dev`, `project qa` and `project prod`.
+This allows a holistic view across all stages in a single pane of glass.

 ### Logging
 Logging is about collecting, analysing and exporting (incl. retaining) log messages.